ch1ru/elemental-bitcoin/docs/ecc.md

 In addition to these there is commutativity, which we mentioned previously.
 A group is commutative if x * y = y * x.
 This is easy to prove in elliptic curves; a line intersecting P and Q will produce the same result no mater the order.

-A group is called cyclic if there is an element, G, which spans all elements in the group (g^1, g², g^3 ...etc).
+A group is called cyclic if there is an element, G, which spans all elements in the group (g, g², g³ ...etc).
 In elliptic curves, this is also true since the base point G of the curve will span all points in the additive group (G, 2G, 3G % P).

 All these properties come organically within the elliptic curve cryptosystem except one: the identity element.
 Which point can we add to another to get its identity?
 There is none (It was a trick question when I asked what the identity element could be!).
 To combat this, there is an imaginary point called the point at infinity which, when added to a point, will get its identity.
 We can visualise this by drawing a vertical line down the elliptic curve.
 The line will intersect at exactly 2 places.
 We also say it intersects at a third: the point at infinity.
 Following the rules we have established so far, when we add the point at infinity to P, the line intersects at one other place, at -P. Reflecting this back across the x-axis gives us P. Thus we have found our missing axiom! (albeit a slightly convuluted and perhaps uintuitive sense).

 ## What is the public key?

 The public key is the coordinate resulting from the base point, G, multiplied by the private key.
 So the public key can be the x and y coordinate in hex.
 However, these values are 32-bytes each which makes storing the public key as 64 bytes a pain.
 Instead, we can just store the x-coordinate, since we know the equation and can derive y.
-However, the definition we have for y is y² = x^3 + 7 mod P. By square-rooting both sides we can find one solution for y.
+However, the definition we have for y is y² = x³ + 7 mod P. By square-rooting both sides we can find one solution for y.
 But don't forget, a negative value of y would also yield the same when squared, so we have to find the other solution for y.
 How do we do this?

 Let's start with what we know: there are 2 solutions for y, one above the x-axis and one below.
-The equation of the curve has a modulo function either side: y % P = sqrt+/-(x^3 + 7) % P. A correct solution would be (x,y) or (x,-y) that satisfies this equation.
+The equation of the curve has a modulo function either side: y % P = sqrt+/-(x³ + 7) % P. A correct solution would be (x,y) or (x,-y) that satisfies this equation.

 We also know know from Fermat's little theorem that -y % P = (P - y) % P.

-Since we know the prime number is odd, and we know one value for y by solving the above equation (y % P = sqrt+/-(x^3 + 7) % P).
+Since we know the prime number is odd, and we know one value for y by solving the above equation (y % P = sqrt+/-(x³ + 7) % P).
 If y is even, then we know that P-y is odd.
 If y is odd then P-y is even.

 So our public key becomes:
 /[0x02/0x03 even/odd of y]/[32-byte x]